product_id = 9826001671variant_id = 38258657799template_name =

-With this food intolerance test kit, you can test food intolerances and food allergies.
+With the food intolerance test kit, you can test for food intolerances and food allergies.
 The cerascreen® Food Reaction Test is a sample collection and mail-in kit to measure the concentration of specific IgE antibodies to 24 different foods and the concentration of specific IgG4 antibodies to 38 different foods.
-Do you have unanswered complaints and do not know where to start?
-Then this food reaction test offers you a helpful initial orientation.
+Do you have unanswered discomfort or pain and do not know where to start?
+This food reaction test offers you a helpful initial orientation.

-With the sample collecting and mail-in kit for home, you can quickly and easily whether your body reacts with antibodies towards the food that cause most food allergies and food intolerances - simply by collecting a small blood sample.
+With the sample collecting and mail-in home kit, you can quickly and easily find out whether your body reacts with antibodies towards the usual food allergy and intolerance culprits – simply by collecting a small blood sample.

 - Obtain a blood sample easily from the convenience of your home

 - Find out the presence of specific IgE and IgG4 antibodies in your blood

 - Receive recommendations and tips that are easy to implement